Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Abstract

 \section{Abstract}

-The linear regression model can be used even when the true regression function is not linear.
-The resulting estimated linear function is the best linear approximation to the regression function and the vector $\beta$ of the coefficients of this linear approximation are the projection parameter.
-We provide finite sample bounds on the Normal approximation to the law of the least squares estimator of the projection parameters normalized by the sandwich-based standard error.
-Our results hold in the increasing dimension setting and under minimal assumptions on the distribution of the response variable.
-Furthermore, we construct confidence sets for $\beta$ in the form of hyper-rectangles and establish rates on their coverage accuracy.
+We provide finite sample bounds on the Normal approximation to the law of the least squares estimator of the projection parameters normalized by the sandwich-based standard errors.
+Our results hold in the increasing dimension setting and under minimal assumptions on the data generating distribution.
+In particular, we do not assume a linear regression function and only require the existence of finitely many moments for the response and the covariates.
+Furthermore, we construct confidence sets for the projection parameters in the form of hyper-rectangles and establish finite sample bounds on their coverage and accuracy.
 We provide analogous results for partial correlations among the entries of sub-Gaussian vectors.